Last Updated on 03/31/2019 by FilipiKnow

 Among them are Nicolasa Dayrit, the beautiful maiden from Pampanga who once helped settle the conflict between Luna and Mascardo; and Nelly Boustead, who was at the middle of a love triangle involving Luna and Rizal.

-Dr. Vivencio Jose, author of the Luna biography upon which the film was largely based, also mentioned Conchita Castillo as a “smart and strong-willed woman” who “captivated the heart of Antonio, too.”
+Dr. Vivencio Jose, the author of the Luna biography upon which the film was largely based, also mentioned Conchita Castillo as a “smart and strong-willed woman” who “captivated the heart of Antonio, too.”
 A few days before his death, Luna even sent a touching letter to Castillo which further revealed the general’s patriotic side:

 “Tell our fellowmen that Independence cannot be obtained from rose beds with comfort and without the corresponding risk.
 Independence is attained after a period of fighting, of suffering, afflictions, and bloodletting.”

 9. Joven Hernando (Aaron Villaflor) is a fictional character.
 His name means “young” or “youthful” in Spanish.

 10. Lieutenant Garcia was a real person.